 So the audio quality goes to XLR microphones, that is fair.
 But this achievement comes at a price, literally.

-There are some exceptions but most of the USB microphones are cheaper than XLR microphones.
+There are some exceptions but most USB microphones are cheaper than XLR microphones.
 The quality is accordingly worse, but if you don’t have enough money to get an XLR mic you will be taking whatever you can get your hands on.

 You can find a USB microphone for 10$, maybe even less, it would probably be no better than your inbuilt smartphone or earphones microphone, but still, it is available.